-Social media identities, logon ID’s and user names can only use CERIC’s name with prior approval from the General Manager.
+Social media identities, logon ID’s and user names can only use CERIC’s name with prior approval from the Executive Director.
 Otherwise, CERIC employees are free to publish or comment via social media in accordance with this policy.

 All social media accounts, blogs, Web pages and related content carrying the CERIC brand identity and its programs are and will be owned and licensed by CERIC as appropriate.
 Personal accounts, blogs, Web pages and relatedcontent that do not carry the CERIC brand identity and its programs can be owned, licensed and operated by any CERIC staff.
 However, any and all use of CERIC’s name, logo and/or related marks requires prior, express, written consent of CERIC.
 If CERIC is referenced in any media, all social media guidelines apply.

 This policy is in addition to and complements any existing or future policies regarding the use of technology, computers, e-mail and the Internet.